Master Your Posture & Stop Back Pain with Neutral Spine

 Either way, you may also ask how or why a neutral spine is important.

 The definition is relatively easyβneutral does not mean sitting or in a lounger but refers to the natural alignment of the three main curves in the spine - the cervical (neck), thoracic (middle), and lumbar (lower) regions.
+Specifically:

 The cervical spine should have a slight inward curve.